liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 for a description of all the client settings and for an example.

-`additionalIndexConfigurations` is used to define extra settings (in JSON or YAML format) that are applied to the Liferay index when it's created.
+`additionalIndexConfigurations` is used to define extra settings (in JSON or YAML format) that are applied to the @product@ index when it's created.
 For example, you can create custom analyzers and filters using this setting.
 For a complete list of available settings, see the [Elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/index-modules.html).